pompom454/tea/docs/core/special-names.md

 Passages that receive *some* kind of special treatment from the engine.

 <p role="note"><b>Note:</b>
 Some special passages are conditional and may not always be special passages.
-The conditions will be noted within each such passsge's entry.
+The conditions will be noted within each such passage's entry.
 </p>

 <!-- *********************************************************************** -->